 A basic NMOS controller has been implemented.
-With this simple Web NMOS controller is it possible to discover every nmos-control-receiver and nmos-control-sender registered to the NMOS registry present in the local network.
-It is also possible to connect an IS-07 receiver to an IS-07 sender compatible in the panel visible in image Figure 79.
-The top right icon will update his state to indicate if the receiver is connected.
+With this simple Web NMOS controller it is possible to discover every nmos-control-receiver and nmos-control-sender registered to the NMOS registry present in the local network.
+It is also possible to connect an IS-07 receiver to an IS-07 compatible sender.